-Over the last year, LAND has appreciated a respectable 22%.
+Over the last year, LAND has appreciated a massive 66%.
 This has led to very respectable returns for LAND investors over the past year.

 Since its inception, LAND is trading at roughly the same price.
 Over the past decade, there has been significant volatility in the stock, but dividends have remained consistent over time.

 After bottoming out at the beginning of the pandemic, the stock has rallied significantly leading to the respectable gain for the current year.
 The REIT is now sitting at an all-time high price of $21.10 per share.